Soko77788/hw-9-README-generator/Develop/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  * This project uses node js inquirer package to retrieve user inputs through prompt questions and uses them to generate a README markdown file to save time on your projects.
+  * Using the inquirer package for node js, the program prompts for questions and then uses those answers to generate a readme.md file for your project that saves the developer time

   ## Table of Contents
   * [Installation](#installation)